-For the first time ever, both bodies decided to disclose publicly the previously confidential report from the SPT’s first visit to Nicaragua in 2014, in line with Article 16.4 of the Optional Protocol to the Convention Against Torture (OPCAT).
+For the first time ever, both bodies decided to disclose publicly the previously confidential report from the SPT’s first visit to Nicaragua in 2014, in line with Article 16.4 of the Optional Protocol to the Convention Against Torture (OPCAT), seeking a ‘preventive effect.’
 Heller explains the historic decision as a means to ‘reflect the gravity of the situation and the need for a coordinated response to prevent torture’: under international law, prohibition of torture is a peremptory norm, from which no derogation is permitted.

 This is the first time the two committees have taken a joint action when dealing with a non-cooperative State Party.
 Claude Heller, Chairperson of the UN Committee Against Torture (CAT)